 Madeline von Foerster – Artist Statement

 Meaning and beauty are the twin impulses expressed in the work, with neither sacrificed to the other.
-Concepts are developed and sketched in detail, often involving weeks of research and drawing for a single painting.
-Photographic references are always interpolated through the filter of this artistic process (never projected or traced), which adds to a visual impression of timelessness.
+Concepts are developed and drafted in detail, often involving weeks of research and drawing for a single painting.
+Flora and fauna, which appear in nearly every painting, are rendered with reverence and exactitude.
+Photographic references are always interpolated through the filter of the artistic process, being drawn via eye alone -- never projected or traced -- which adds to a visual impression of timelessness.

 In subject matter, however, the work is staked firmly to the present day.
-Humanity's relationship with nature often provides an impassioned narrative, with such topics as deforestation and human-caused extinction sounding a recurring thematic knell.
+Humanity's relationship with nature provides an impassioned narrative, with such topics as deforestation and human-caused extinction sounding a recurring thematic knell.
 The ironic detachment of much contemporary art is challenged, in favor of intimacy, knowledge, and connection.
-In combining a sense of wonder for science and biodiversity, with the devotional iconography of the Renaissance, these artworks propose new ways of relating to our imperiled natural world.
+The artworks could be described as “living” still-lifes, which intentionally use the motifs of that genre to explore our assumptions about ownership and objectification of nature.
+But on a deeper level, they are visual altars for our imperiled natural world.